The Embroiderers Guild, Victoria's Collection

 We are not able to provide valuations for embroidered pieces.

-Items in the Collection are regularly on display in the Guild and taken to country branches.
+Items in the Collection are regularly on display in the Guild and taken to regional branches.
 Pieces are also available for major exhibitions in the Guild, and for reference and study by teachers and students.
-Members of the Collection group are available to give presentations about embroidery to other organizations.
+Members of the Collection group are available to give presentations about embroidery to other organisations.

 In addition to the main collection, the Guild also has collections of Lace and Historical Tools, which are listed separately on the EGV website.